anira-project/anira/docs/sphinx/getting_started.rst

 .. _installation:

-anira can be easily integrated into your CMake project.
+Anira can be easily integrated into your CMake project.
 Either add anira as a submodule, download the pre-built binaries from the `releases page <https://github.com/anira-project/anira/releases/latest>`_ or build from source.

 Option 1: Add as Git Submodule (Recommended)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~